avellin0/Airbnb/README.md

-This is a Airbnb Clone make with The latest Features
+This is a Airbnb Clone make with The latest Features , like "prisma , mongoDB , Typescript, Ract, tailwind ..."